nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 ## MedicationStatement.taken ##

-This FHIR element should contain a value from the FHIR ValueSet <a>http://hl7.org/fhir/ValueSet/medication-statement-taken>medication-statement-taken</a> to indicate whether the patient has taken the medication.
+This FHIR element should contain a value from the FHIR ValueSet <a href="http://hl7.org/fhir/ValueSet/medication-statement-taken>medication-statement-taken</a> to indicate whether the patient has taken the medication.
 For Transfer of Care the default is unk - unknown or if a value is not applicable then na - not applicable.

 ## Medication Resource ##
 This section gives guidance of the use of the Medication Resource